Brainstorming an idea.....suggestions welcome!!

-How to assemble a life-size Jesus decorated with both Christmas lights and these verses:
+How to assemble a life-size Jesus decorated with both Christmas lights and these Isaiah verses:

-- Trace an outline of Jesus onto cardboard and cut out. (have a student lay on the cardboard and pose).
+1. Trace an outline of Jesus onto cardboard and cut out.
+(Have a student lay on the cardboard and pose.)

-- Immediately cut out a sheet of white butcher paper using the cardboard shape, and split into two teams:
+2. Trace and cut out a sheet of white butcher paper using the cardboard Jesus shape, and split into two teams:

-- Team 1 works on adding the Names of Jesus and Key Verses to the butcher paper using various artistic techniques (described in posts above).
+3. Team 1 works on adding the Names of Jesus and Key Verses to the butcher paper using various artistic techniques (such as those described in posts above).

-Punching the Holes: To easily and quickly punch many holes in cardboard for the lights to go in from behind) you need a simple "jig."
+Punching the Holes: To easily and quickly punch many holes in cardboard for the lights to go in from behind, you need a simple "jig."
 The jig is any small but sturdy rectangular box about 3 inches high but only about 3" x 3" square.
 You place the cardboard over the opening of the box, place a fat phillips head screwdriver against the cardboard where you want the hole, then tap with a hammer to punch the hole.
-Easy for kids to do and actually fun.
-Punch holes about 4" apart (as twinkle lights are about 5-6" apart on the string. - When finished, paste the white paper to the cardboard Jesus and light up!
+Easy for kids to do and actually quite fun.
+Punch holes about 4" apart (as twinkle lights are about 5-6" apart on the string).

 Key Verses to Illustrate: